Valley of the Boom: Development

 On November 15, 2017, it was announced that National Geographic had given the production a series order consisting of six episodes.
-Executive producers are set to include Matthew Carnahan, Arianna Huffington, Jason Goldberg, Brant Pinvidic, and David Walpert.
-Carnahan is also expected to act as showrunner for the series and direct as well.
-David Newsom is co-executive producer and will lead the non-scripted unit of the production.
-Joel Ehninger is expected to act in the role of producer.
-Production companies involved with the series include STXtelevision and Matthew Carnahan Circus Products.
+Executive producers included Matthew Carnahan, Arianna Huffington, Jason Goldberg, Brant Pinvidic, and David Walpert.
+Carnahan acted as showrunner for the series and directed as well.
+David Newsom was co-executive producer and led the non-scripted unit of the production.
+Joel Ehninger acted in the role of producer.
+Production companies involved with the series included STXtelevision and Matthew Carnahan Circus Products.
 On September 24, 2018, it was announced that the series would premiere on January 13, 2019.

 Casting

 On March 16, 2018, it was announced that Bradley Whitford, Steve Zahn, Lamorne Morris, John Karna, Dakota Shapiro, and Oliver Cooper had joined the series' main cast.

 Filming

 Principal photography for the series began on March 26, 2018 in Vancouver, Canada and was expected to conclude by May 28, 2018.